sarim-st2008545/Rag_ChatBot/README.md

 **Step 3: Build and Run the Application**

-Use Docker Compose to build the images and run the containers:
+Use Docker Compose to build the images and run the containers using command below in root directory:

 ```bash
 docker-compose up --build -d